-Being able to store and review recorded calls are beneficial for quality, training, and regulatory purposes.
-To learn more about how call recording can help sales managers in particular, we sat down with Jon Margalit, Director of Sales at OnSIP.
+Being able to store and review recorded calls is beneficial for quality, training, and regulatory purposes.
+To learn more about how call recording software can help sales managers in particular, we sat down with Jon Margalit, Director of Sales at OnSIP.
 With over 12 years of experience managing sales teams, he’s an expert in how to efficiently facilitate the prospecting and sales process over the phone.

 Watch Jon’s video below, or read on for his six benefits of call recording.

 6 Ways to Use a Sales Call Recording

 1. Onboard New Talent

 Training a new sales rep is a time consuming process.
 From reviewing different sales processes to memorizing the correct language to use in emails and phone calls, it can often take several months before a rep is ready to tackle leads on his or her own.

 The more conversations a rep listens to, the faster he or she will internalize scripts and best practices.
 It’s important to expose reps to both good examples and bad ones, so that they can understand why the team uses specific tactics and the related outcomes.

 Depending on the size of your team, a regular call review process can be extremely helpful in ensuring that all reps are delivering quality service over the phone.
 By sampling recorded conversations, a sales manager can ensure that all reps are following brand guidelines and training materials in every conversation.

 Another upside to recording calls is that a company can quote happy and satisfied customers.
 If a rep receives a compliment, he or she can simply ask the customer for permission to use the testimonial online or for other marketing materials, then review the call later to record the specific comments.